-The Dangers of Co-Signing a Loan, Mortgage, or Credit Card | Canada
+The Dangers of Co-Signing a Loan, Credit Card, Cell Phone Contract, or Mortgage

 Co-signing someone else’s loan is the same as getting a loan yourself.
-The co-signer, along with the primary borrower, is each 100% responsible for the loan.
-If the primary borrower isn’t able to make the payments, then the co-signer must step up to the plate and continue the payments.
-This means that if you co-sign for someone else and they don’t make their payments as agreed, not only are you on the hook for future payments, it will negatively impact not only their credit rating, but yours as well.
+The co-signer, along with the primary borrower, are each 100% responsible for the loan.
+If the primary borrower can’t make the payments, then the co-signer must step up to the plate and make the payments.
+This might mean that the co-signer keeps making payments until the whole loan is repaid.

 Many people who co-sign loans think they’re only 50% responsible for the money.
 This is false.
 Co-signers also often believe that their friend or family member will make the payments by themselves.
 While this might happen, keep in mind that there’s a reason why this person couldn’t borrow the money on their own.

 There are many reasons why someone might not qualify for a loan, credit card, cell phone contract, line of credit, mortgage, or other type of credit.
 However, no matter what that reason is for your friend or family member, if you decide to co-sign for them, then make absolutely sure that you can afford to make their payments yourself at a moment’s notice.

 Co-signing Affects Your Credit Rating Too